Stunted corn stalks in a large field with dry dirt during drought

 Committee Structure

 The DAC consists of representatives from both state and federal agencies, and other agencies designated by the DAC as appropriate.
 The Director of the Department of Natural Resources, or their designee, chairs the DAC.
 The DAC vice-chair is selected by the committee from among participating DAC members.
-The following list is the 2022 DAC representatives.
+The following list was the 2022 DAC representatives.
+The 2023 DAC representatives will be available shortly.
 Additional staff may be solicited to attend DAC meetings and participate in various Impact Teams.

 • Office of the Governor